microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 * ConvBranch

-    All input first passes into a StdConv, which is made up by a 1x1Conv followed by BatchNorm2d and ReLU.
+    All input first passes into a StdConv, which is made up of a 1x1Conv followed by BatchNorm2d and ReLU.
 Then the intermediate result goes through one of the operations listed below.
 The final result is calculated through a BatchNorm2d and ReLU as post-procedure.
     * Separable Conv3x3: If `separable=True`, the cell will use [SepConv](#DilConv) instead of normal Conv operation.
 SepConv's `kernal_size=3`, `stride=1` and `padding=1`.
     * Separable Conv5x5: SepConv's `kernal_size=5`, `stride=1` and `padding=2`.
     * Normal Conv3x3: If `separable=False`, the cell will use a normal Conv operations with `kernal_size=3`, `stride=1` and `padding=1`.